SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-01-viking-american-dates.md

 moment for teachers and tests of doubtful motives.
 And indeed, that's true for how history is usually taught.
 There's none of the reason _why_ people did things, or refused to do other things: food, territory, power, marriages, slavery, spices, cloth, &hellip;
-all kids of things that are interesting and relevant get pressed out of the pablum fed to kids.
+all kinds of things that are interesting and relevant get pressed out of the pablum fed to kids.

 No wonder they're bored.